From veering triangulations to link spaces and back again: Laminations

+\begin{lemma} Suppose that $M$ is a three-manifold equipped with a finite transverse veering triangulation $\calV$.
+Suppose that $D$ and $D'$ are sectors of $B^\calV$.
+Then there is an ascending path $\gamma \subset B^\calV$ that starts in $D$ and ends in $D'$. \end{lemma}

+\begin{proof} The branch locus of $B^\calV$, in dual position, is a four-valent graph with a cyclically ordered edge-ends at the vertices.
+Since $\calV$ is finite, the branch locus of $B^\calV$ decomposes as a union of smooth circles; each circle is an image of some branch line under the universal covering map.

+By \refrem{Dual}, there is some oriented path $\gamma$ in $B^\calV$ that starts and ends in the interiors of $D$ and $D'$ respectively.
+Homotope an initial segment of $\gamma$, staying in $B^\calV$, so that it initially exits $D$ through its uppermost vertex $v$.
+Similarly, we may make $\gamma$ enter $D'$ through its lowest vertex $v'$.
+Let $\beta$ be the subpath of $\gamma$ between $v$ and $v'$.
+Since the branch locus is isotopic to the dual one-skeleton (again by \refrem{Dual}) we may homotope $\beta$, relative to its endpoints, into the branch locus.
+Tighten $\beta$ so that it is locally an embedding.

+Consider a maximal arc $\beta'$ of $\beta$ which is contained in a smooth circle $C$ of the branch locus, and whose orientation disagrees with the given co-orientation.
+We call $\beta'$ a \emph{descending} arc.
+We replace $\beta'$ by its (ascending) complement in $C$.
+We now alternate between tightening and replacing descending arcs with ascending arcs, until all arcs are ascending.
+This produces the desired ascending path. \end{proof}

+\begin{corollary} Suppose that $M$ is a three-manifold equipped with a finite transverse veering triangulation $\calV$.
+Suppose that $\Sigma$ is a non-empty lamination carried by $B^\calV$.
+Then $\Sigma$ is fully carried. \end{corollary}

+\begin{proof} Let $\sigma$ be any leaf of $\Sigma$.
+Let $D'$ be any sector crossed by $\sigma$.
+Let $D$ be any other sector of $B^\calV$.
+By \reflem{Transitive} there is an ascending path $\gamma$ in $B^\calV$ connecting $D$ to $D'$.
+From \refrem{Ascend} we deduce that $\sigma$ crosses $D$.
+Thus $\Sigma$ is fully carried. \end{proof}

 \begin{corollary} Suppose that $S$ is a compact, connected, oriented surface.
 Suppose that $f \from S \to S$ is a pseudo-Anosov homeomorphism.
-Let $\calB^f$ be the stable branched surface in the mapping torus $M_f$.
+Let $B^f$ be the stable branched surface in the mapping torus $M_f$.
 Let $\Sigma^f$ be the suspension of the stable lamination for $f$.
-Then any lamination $\Sigma$ carried by $\calB^f$ is tie-isotopic to $\Sigma^f$, after collapsing parallel leaves of $\Sigma$. \end{corollary}
+Then any non-empty lamination $\Sigma$ carried by $B^f$ is tie-isotopic to $\Sigma^f$, after collapsing parallel leaves. \end{corollary}

 \begin{proof} We remove the boundary of $M_f$ and drill out the singular orbits of the suspension flow $\Phi_f$.
-By \cite[Main~Construction]{Agol11} the resulting manifold $M$ admits a veering triangulation $(\calT, \alpha)$; furthermore, $\calB^f$ is isotopic to $\calB^\alpha$ and $\Sigma^f$ is isotopic to $\Sigma^\alpha$.
-Now apply \refthm{Laminations}\refitm{LaminationsUnique}. \end{proof}
+By \cite[Main~Construction]{Agol11} the resulting manifold $M$ admits a veering triangulation $\calV$; furthermore, $B^f$ is isotopic to $B^\calV$ and $\Sigma^f$ is isotopic to $\Sigma^\calV$.

+Suppose that $\Sigma$ is a non-empty lamination carried by $B^f$.
+By \refcor{NonEmptyImpliesFull} we have that $\Sigma$ is fully carried.
+By \refthm{Laminations}\refitm{LaminationsUnique} we have that, after collapsing parallel leaves, $\Sigma$ is tie-isotopic to $\Sigma^f$. \end{proof}

-\section{Interaction between the upper and lower laminations}
+\chapter{Interaction between the upper and lower laminations}

 With the upper and lower laminations in hand we may explore their interactions.
-The main results of this section are \refthm{LinkSpace} where we construct the \emph{link space} $\calL(\alpha)$ and \refthm{MaximalRectangle} where we characterise the \emph{maximal rectangles} appearing in $\calL(\alpha)$.